Yes-and/mortgage-default-prediction/README.md

 2. Simple model using two parameters
 3. A more advanced model using basic feature engineering

-And more notebooks that have more advanced models will be added
+Better models with more advanced features will be added until the project deadline

 # Disclaimer